Lalith-b-kumar/youtube-end-to-end-data-engineer-project/README.md

 ## Execution Flow
 Lambda Trigger (every 10 mins) -> Extract Code Run( Connecting to API and extracting Data) -> Store Raw Json Data in Amazon S3 -> Trigger Transform Code ->
-Transform the RAW JSON Data to csv Format and store in S3-> Creating Database/Tables using Amazon Glue - > Reading/Query the Data in Amazon Athena
+Transform the raw JSON Data to csv Format and store in S3-> Creating Database/Tables using Amazon Glue - > Reading/Query the Data in Amazon Athena

+## Packages used
+Refer to Code